- Indoor and Outdoor

 The Great Laxey Mine Railway has not told us about their dining options.

-The Great Laxey Mine Railway has not told us if they are fully wheelchair friendly.
+No, The Great Laxey Mine Railway is not wheelchair friendly.

-The Great Laxey Mine Railway has not told us if they are fully pushchair friendly.
+No, The Great Laxey Mine Railway have stated they are not pushchair friendly.

 The Great Laxey Mine Railway has not told us if they are dog friendly.